 Offers to prospective Sixth Form students are made on the basis of the outcome of an interview with the Headmistress, the Head’s report from the student’s existing school and predicted GCSE grades.
 Students wishing to be considered for a scholarship sit entrance papers in the November preceding the September of entry.

-Key dates for Year 12 Entry in September 2020
+Key Dates for Year 12 Scholarships and New Student Entry in September 2022

-- Offer letters to external prospective Sixth Formers dispatched, before the end of the Autumn term 2019
+- Offer letters dispatched, by the end of the Autumn term 2021

 For further information please contact the Registrar, Mrs Knight, on 01732 468703, email@example.com

-- Parents who are interested in Walthamstow Hall should request a prospectus pack Request a Prospectus
+- Prospective parents who are interested in Walthamstow Hall should request a prospectus pack Request a Prospectus

 - Before applying to the school for admission parents are invited to read the School Prospectus and the Admissions Policy outlined in the accompanying Information Booklet which sets out the School’s intentions and procedures regarding admission.

-- Applications for Sixth Form entry must be received on the school’s ‘Application for Admission‘ form, which is also included in the Prospectus Pack.
-When the form is returned it should be accompanied by a registration fee of £100.
+- Applications for Sixth Form entry must be received on the School’s Registration Form, which is also included in the Prospectus Pack.
+From 1 September 2021 the registration fee will increase to £150 for all applications received after that date.

 - A Head’s report and predicted GCSE grades are requested from the student’s current school.